 How I overcame depersonalisation

 I’m writing this text because I want everyone who’s struggling with a locked up mind to know that there is a way out no matter how bad you are feeling at the moment.
-It won’t happen overnight, but I can assure you that it will be worth the time and the effort.
+It won’t happen overnight, but I can assure you that it will be worth the time and effort.
 I was a total wreck and I’m now living a full enjoyable life.
-I KNOW that so can you.
+I KNOW that you can too.

 Click the link for more help and advice with recovering from depersonalisation or here to read more success stories of people overcoming anxiety